deepmedic/deepmedic/documentation/README.md

 ### News

+Apr 2020 (v0.8.2):
+* Major codebase changes for compatibility with Tensorflow 2.0.0 (and TF1.15.0) (not eager yet).
+* Redesign of deepmedic/neuralnet modules.
+* Improved sampling (faster when multiclass) and logging.

 14 Nov 2019 (v0.8.0):
 * Logging metrics to Tensorboard.
 * Capability to normalize input on-the-fly (Disabled by default).
 Only z-score norm for now.